sce81/packer-azure-vault-enterprise/README.md

 Tested on Packer 1.9.4

-Update the azure-arm configuration to match your own environment.
+First: Update the azure-arm configuration to match your own environment. setting the virtual_network configuration to match the environment in which you wish to deploy a packer build image.
+The machine executing this code should be able to reach this environment directly.

 **packer init .**
 **packer build .**